medunham/typescript/katas/gilded-rose/NOTES.md

 - The current code is nicely encapsulated in a single file (i.e. `app/gilded-rose.ts`) but it is probably worth while to break out the concepts in that single file to multiple files.
   - A good reason to do that, if for no other reason, is to reduce merge conflicts if multiple people are working on the same file
-  - Another good reason is to help a developer quickly identify the concept of the problem they are working on
+  - Another good reason is to help a developer quickly identify the concept of the problem they are working on and keep the file to a single purpose when making changes.
 - The code naming isn't very helpful in identifying what is going on.
   - Even if this is a small simple project, using names that help a developer separate code from different packages and locate the correct piece of functionality increases productivity dramatically.
     - `GildedRose` is the name of a business, not necessarily what the class in question is doing.